HoneyBunny3/data_cleanup/README.md

   - `pandas` for data cleaning and manipulation.
   - `numpy` for numerical operations.
   - `geopandas` for geographic data handling.
-  - `matplotlib` and `seaborn` for visualizing data cleanup processes.
+  - `matplotlib` for basic visualizations.

+## Data Dictionary
+A detailed data dictionary for the cleaned dataset can be found [here](docs/DATA_DICTIONARY.md).

 ## How to Use
 1. Clone the repository: